 METHOD OF PARTICIPATION

-In order to meet the learning objectives and receive continuing education credits, participants are expected to check in at the registration desk, attend the entire program, and complete an online evaluation form at the conclusion of the program.
-A letter certifying your attendance and credit verification will be emailed to you after completion of the online evaluation survey.
+In order to meet the learning objectives and receive continuing education credit, participants are required to check in at the registration desk, attend the activity, and complete the online evaluation form at the conclusion of the activity.
+A letter certifying your attendance and credit verification will be emailed to you upon completion of the online evaluation survey.

 Rutgers, The State University of New Jersey is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.

 This course ACPE# 0374-9999-14-003-L02-P qualifies for 5.25 contact hours (.525 CEUS) of continuing pharmacy education credit.